 (Generally vertical) shafts through which cable baskets are routed.
 Otherwise known as verticals.

 route server (RS)

 A route server provides a mechanism for the establishment of BGP routing exchanges in an Internet Exchange (IX or IXP).
 It simplifies the process of maintaining many peering partners across a fabric and also contributes to the network visibility and manageability.
 Route servers are generally deployed in pairs to allow for maintenance windows and general redundancy to support IX stability.
 Some offer a Looking Glass (LG) functionality to view which peers maintain which routes and allow troubleshooting on network routing choices.

 Round-trip time (RTT) is the length of time taken by a data packet to be sent to a destination, including the time it takes for an acknowledgment of that packet to be received back at the origin time.
 Also known as ping time.

 A unit of measurement mainly used to describe the height of rack-mounted computer equipment (especially servers and routers) and the racks into which they are fitted.
 One RU is 1.75 inches or 4.445 centimeters.
 For example, 42RU indicates a 1.87m height cabinet.

-In the Software as a Service (SaaS) model, users gain access to client application software.
-Cloud providers manage the infrastructure and platforms that run the applications.
+In the Software as a Service (SaaS) model, cloud providers manage the infrastructure and platforms that run the applications and users gain access to client application software.
 SaaS is sometimes referred to as “on-demand software” and is usually priced on a pay-per-use basis or using a subscription fee.

 service-level agreement (SLA)

 Part of a standardized service contract where a service is formally defined.
-Particular aspects of the service scope, quality, responsibilities are agreed between the service provider and the service user.
-Referred to as ‘GSA’ in Megaport terms (Global Services Agreement).
+Particular aspects of the service scope, quality, and responsibilities are agreed between the service provider and the service user.
+Referred to as the GSA in Megaport terms (Global Services Agreement).